MichaelBosello/f1tenth-RL/README.md

 Keep in mind that to use a trained model, you must have the same network size, the same input (number and dimension of frame), and the same number of actions

-For safety reasons, the car doesn't run at max speed.
-If you want the car to go faster, modify the constants in *car/car_control.py*
+If you want to limit the car velocity, modify the constants in *car/car_control.py*

 ### Load a model
 You can use the --model argument to load a trained model, e.g.: